Hoya cutis-porcelana

-Hoya cutis-porcelana is an endemic species of porcelainflower or wax plant found in Biliran and Samar, Philippines is an Asclepiad species of flowering plant in the dogbane family Apocynaceae described in 2013 by W.Suarez, J.R.Sahagun & Aurigue.
+Hoya cutis-porcelana is an endemic species of porcelain flower or wax plant found in Biliran and Samar, Philippines.
+It is an Asclepiad species of flowering plant in the dogbane family Apocynaceae described in 2013 by W.Suarez, J.R.Sahagun & Aurigue.
 Hoya cutis-porcelana belongs to the genus Hoya.
-There are no subspecies listed.
+Although there are no subspecies, hoyas are known to have 350-450 species (Rodda 2015), and they are the largest genus of Apocynaceae listed.

 Etymology

 The specific epithet, cutis-porcelana literally translate to porcelain skin, which refers to the porcelain-like appearance of the surface of the flowers.